aakash-24/Spring_Session_Migration/README.md

 3. Build the project using Maven

 # Configuration
+1. Add the dependency of this project in Pom of our project and build it respectively.
-1. Open the application.properties file located in the src/main/resources directory.
+2. Open the application.properties file located in the src/main/resources directory.
-2. Configure your primary and secondary storage options by setting the following properties:
+3. Configure your primary and secondary storage options by setting the following properties:
     1. Primary storage option (choose one: Redis, Mongo, or RDBMS)
         1. spring.session.primary_storage.name=REDIS
     2. Secondary storage option (choose one: Redis, Mongo, or RDBMS)
         2. spring.session.secondary_storage.name=MONGO
-3. Provide additional configuration properties for Redis, MongoDB, and Rdbms connections.
+4. Provide additional configuration properties for Redis, MongoDB, and Rdbms connections.
-4. We can also disable secondary storage by enabling it to be false.
+5. We can also disable secondary storage by enabling it to be false.
     1. spring.session.secondary_storage.enabled=FALSE
-5. If we don't want to use RDBMS as a storage option in our setup, we have to exclude the data source of the JDBC.
+6. If we don't want to use RDBMS as a storage option in our setup, we have to exclude the data source of the JDBC.
     1. spring.autoconfigure.exclude=org.springframework.boot.autoconfigure.jdbc.DataSourceAutoConfiguration